Sex chromosome: Sex determination

 All diploid organisms with allosome-determined sex get half of their allosomes from each of their parents.
 In most mammals, females are XX, and can pass along either of their Xs; since males are XY they can pass along either an X or a Y. Females in such species receive an X chromosome from each parent while males receive an X chromosome from their mother and a Y chromosome from their father.
 It is thus the male's sperm that determines the sex of each offspring in such species.

-However, a small percentage of humans have a divergent sexual development, known as intersex.
-This can result from allosomes that are neither XX nor XY.
-It can also occur when two fertilized embryo fuse, producing a chimera that might contain two different sets of DNA one XX and the other XY.
-It could also result from exposure, often in utero, to chemicals that disrupt the normal conversion of the allosomes into sex hormones and further into the development of either ambiguous outer genitalia or internal organs.
+A small percentage of humans have divergent sexual development, known as intersex.
+This can result from a genotype that is neither XX nor XY.
+It can also occur when two fertilized embryo fuse, producing a chimera that might contain two different sets of DNA, one XX and the other XY.
+It could also result from exposure, often in utero, to chemicals that disrupt the normal influence of the allosomes on production of sex hormones, and lead to the development of either ambiguous outer genitalia or internal organs.

 There is a gene in the Y chromosome that has regulatory sequences that control genes that code for maleness, called the SRY gene.
 This gene produces a testis-determining factor ("TDF"), which initiates testis development in humans and other mammals.
 The SRY sequence's prominence in sex determination was discovered when the genetics of sex-reversed XX men (i.e. humans who possess biological male-traits but actually have XX allosomes) were studied.
 After examination, it was discovered that the difference between a typical XX individual (traditional female) and a sex-reversed XX man was that the typical individuals lacked the SRY gene.
-It is theorized that in sex-reversed XX men, the SRY mistakenly gets translocated to an X chromosome in the XX pair during meiosis.
+It is theorized that in sex-reversed XX men, the SRY gets translocated to an X chromosome in the XX pair during meiosis.